SAP-samples/fiori-elements-feature-showcase/README.md

 }
 ```

-Importantly the 'hierarchyQualifier' in the manifest needs to match the qualifier of the `@Aggregation.RecursiveHierarchy` annotation, which specifies the parent-child hierarchy.
+Most importantly, the 'hierarchyQualifier' in the manifest needs to match the qualifier of the `@Aggregation.RecursiveHierarchy` annotation, which specifies the parent-child hierarchy.

 ```cds
 annotate srv.OrganizationalUnits @Aggregation.RecursiveHierarchy #OrgUnitsHierarchy : {